 The easiest way to see the Waitomo Caves is with a walking or boat tour.
 If you’re into adventure, try the unique experience of Black Water Rafting - you'll crawl, swim and float through the caves on a rubber tube.
 Or you could abseil or zip-line through the darkness.
 However you choose to explore Waitomo Caves, you're bound to agree they're a wonder of nature.

 There is as much to see and experience above ground as there is below.

 Enjoy good cafes and walks as well as natural wonders inclduing the beautiful Marokopa Falls and limestone Mangapohue bridge.
 A walkway beginning near the Waitomo Museum of Caves leads through farmland where you'll see fascinating rock forms.

 For a quirky insight into rural New Zealand life, take in one of the local farm shows, or go exploring on a guided horse trek.
-If you'd like to visit some New Zealand’s rarest birds, including our national icon, head to Otorohanga Kiwi House.
+If you'd like to visit some New Zealand’s rarest birds, including our national icon, the kiwi, head to Otorohanga Kiwi House in Otorohanga.

 Nearby, the Pureora forest provides some great short and long hikes suitable for all levels.
 Hunting and fishing tours are also on offer in the area.